 Programs : Brochure

 The Principia Consortium represents a diverse group of small liberal arts colleges and universities whose Honors programs emphasize intellectual and cultural enrichment for students enrolled in them.
 A principal purpose for the Principia Consortium is to create and support a unique " Honors at Glasgow" International Studies program.
-The University of Glasgow, founded in 1451 and internationally recognized institution with prestigious programs in the sciences and humanities, in Glasgow, Scotland, has agreed to create special courses and other special study and cultural opportunities for the Honors students who are a part of the Principia Consortium.
-Working together, the Consortium has created a truly exciting international, educational, and cultural experience that will significantly enhance the quality of undergraduate education among the Principia Consortium schools.
+The University of Glasgow, founded in 1451 and internationally recognized institution with prestigious programs in the sciences and humanities, in Glasgow, Scotland, has agreed to create special courses such as The Scottish Enlightenment: Ideas and Influences and other special study and cultural opportunities for the Honors students who are a part of the Principia Consortium.

 Students also have the opportunity to study Piping with the National Piping Centre.
 Details can be found in the Piping Centre Course Descriptor